Mission Santa Clara was the eighth one built in California. It was founded on January 12, 1777, by Father Thomas de la Pena.

 History of Mission Santa Clara: 1769 to Present Day

-In 1769, the Portola Expedition visited the Santa Clara Valley.
-They found a grassy plain covered with oaks and with lots of marshy creeks and rivers.
-At that time the area was called Llano de los Robles, or Plain of the Oaks.
+Europeans first visited the Santa Clara Valley in 1769.
+They found a grassy plain covered with oaks and with lots of marshy land, creeks, and rivers.
+The called area Llano de los Robles, or Plain of the Oaks.

 Early Years of Mission Santa Clara de Asis